 The drive from Gallup to Lupton, on the Arizona border, is only 24 miles on today's I-40.
 Continuing west, the old road passes through the Painted Desert and the Petrified Forest, and then into Holbrook.

 Map showing towns along the U.S. Route 66 from Gallup, NM to Seligman, AZ

 The Tepee Trading Post, near the New Mexico - Arizona state line on present-day I-40

-The Painted Desert in Arizona, pathway of Historic Route 66
+The Painted Desert near Holbrook, Arizona, directly on the path of Historic Route 66

 Wigwam Motel in Holbrook, Arizona

 The next stop is at Winslow, and the famous "Standing on the Corner" made famous by the popular song by the Eagles.
 The sculpture, and the mural, is a "must see" attraction and photo op!

 Winslow is also the location of Fred Harvey's La Posada Hotel, which remains a popular lodging experience today.
 In addition to La Posada, several other hotels are available in Winslow.

 A railroad town, Winslow is somewhat linear, stretching mostly east-west along the tracks.
 It is located about 58 miles east of Flagstaff, and 128 miles west of Gallup, New Mexico.